ThomasMBury/ewstools/README.md

 ## Overview

-Many systems across nature and society have the capacity to undergo an abrupt and profound change in their dynamics.
-From a dynamical systemes perspective, these events are often associated with the crossing of a bifurcation.
-Early warning signals (EWS) for bifurcations are therefore in high demand.
-Two commonly used EWS for bifurcations are variance and lag-1 autocorrelation, that are expected to increase prior to many bifurcations due to critical slowing down ([Scheffer et al. 2009](https://www.nature.com/articles/nature08227)).
-There now exist a wealth of other EWS based on changes in time series dynamics that are expected to occur prior to bifurcations (see e.g. [Clements & Ozgul 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12948)).
-More recently, deep learning classifiers have been trained and applied to detect bifurcations, with promising results ([Bury et al. 2021](https://www.pnas.org/doi/10.1073/pnas.2106140118)).
+Many systems in nature and society have the capacity to undergo critical transitions--sudden and profound changes in dynamics that are hard to reverse.
+Examples include the outbreak of disease, the collapse of an ecosystem, or the onset of a cardiac arrhythmia.
+From a mathematical perspective, these transitions may be understood as the crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
+In 2009, Scheffer and colleagues proposed early warning signals (EWS) for bifurcations based on statistics of noisy fluctuations in time series data ([Scheffer et al. 2009](https://www.nature.com/articles/nature08227)).
+This spurred massive interest in the subject, resulting in a multitude of different EWS for anticipating bifurcations ([Clements & Ozgul 2018](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12948)).
+More recently, EWS from deep learning classifiers have outperformed conventional EWS on several model and empirical datasets, whilst also providing information on the type of bifurcation ([Bury et al. 2021](https://www.pnas.org/doi/10.1073/pnas.2106140118)).

-The goal of this Python package is to provide a an accessible toolbox for computing, analysing and visulaising EWS in time series data.
+`ewstools` is an accessible toolbox for computing, analysing and visualising EWS in time series data.
 It complements an existing EWS package in R ([Dakos et al. 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0041010)).
-We hope that having an EWS toolbox in Python will allow for additional testing, and appeal to those who primarily work in Python.

-Current functionality of *ewstools* includes
+Given the recent surge in popularity of the Python programming langauge (PYPL, 2022)[https://pypl.github.io/PYPL.html], a Python-based implementation of EWS should be useful.

+The package provides:

+  - An intuitive, object-oriented framework for working with EWS in a given time series
   - Time series detrending methods using
     - A Gaussian kernel
     - LOWESS (Locally Weighted Scatterplot Smoothing)
   - Computation of CSD-based early warning signals including:
     - Variance and associated metrics (standard deviation, coefficient of variation)
     - Autocorrelation (at specified lag times)
     - Higher-order statistical moments (skewness, kurtosis)
     - Power spectrum and associated metrics
   - Computation of Kendall tau values to quantify trends

-  - Application of deep learning classifiers for bifurcation prediction as in [Bury et al. (2022) PNAS](https://www.pnas.org/doi/10.1073/pnas.2106140118).
+  - Application of deep learning classifiers for bifurcation prediction as in [Bury et al. 2021](https://www.pnas.org/doi/10.1073/pnas.2106140118).
   - Block-bootstrapping of time-series to obtain confidence intervals on EWS estimates
   - Visualisation tools to display output
+  - Built-in theoretical models to test EWS

 *ewstools* makes use of [pandas](https://pandas.pydata.org/) for dataframe handling, [numpy](https://numpy.org/) for fast numerical computing, [plotly](https://plotly.com/graphing-libraries/) for visuliastion, [lmfit](https://lmfit.github.io/lmfit-py/) for least-squares minimisation, [arch](https://github.com/bashtage/arch) for bootstrapping methods, [statsmodels](https://www.statsmodels.org/stable/index.html) and [scipy](https://scipy.org/) for detrending methods, and [TensorFlow](https://www.tensorflow.org/install) for deep learning.